joshbegley/nyt-latest/README.md

-**Fever oust Dream, reach WNBA semifinals for first time in a decade**\
+**Fever oust Dream, reach first WNBA semifinal in a decade**\
-`Indiana overcomes a host of injuries, earns two-point win to advance.`\
+`Indiana overcomes a host of injuries to beat the Dream 87-85 and take the first-round playoff series 2-1.`\
 https://nytimes.com/athletic/6643091/2025/09/18/fever-dream-wnba-playoffs/

 **NFL tells refs to watch Eagles’ tush push after missed calls vs. Chiefs**\